RKlompUU/SCRIPTWriter/README.md

 The executable (SCRIPTWriter-exe) can be executed in any directory of this repository through Stack as follows: stack exec SCRIPTWriter-exe -- _arguments_

-Call SCRIPTWriter-exe, with the custom script in stdin, and optionally passing some arguments (call the tool with first argument 'help' for information regarding arguments)
+Call SCRIPTWriter-exe, with the custom script in stdin.

 For example, if file scriptA contains a script written in the human friendly language, run the following in Bash: stack exec SCRIPTWriter-exe -- < scriptA